Designicks/demostreaming/README.md

 <p>1> I decided on the technical and architectural choices used as part of
 this project solution as </p>
- <h6> This project is created useing multiple components in a single system to optimize each section of code with the best architecture.
+ <h6> This project is created using multiple components in a single system to optimize each section of code with the best architecture.
 Since it is Dynamic Data flow app, in which the content need to provide in a smoother and faster way to users as they won't be waiting for page/content to load, and then go through and access it.
  React Provides a simplified way to render the only useful/ wanted content as per the user need with the help of React Feactures like "Lazy Loading", "Splitting code into components", "Virtual DOM" - Navigation without Loading whole page instead particular Content/DOM, "State Management", "Props Handling", and "React Bootstrapping" and so on. </h6>

 <h6>This app is Splitted into following Components: